microsoft/botframework-solutions/solutions/Virtual-Assistant/src/csharp/experimental/skills/restaurantbooking/readme.md

 ﻿
-# Enterprise Bot Template - Deploying your Bot
+# Restaurant Booking Experimental Skill

 > [!NOTE]
 > This topics applies to v4 version of the SDK.